aldebaran/libqi/doc/std/code.rst

 Exception
 ---------

-Do not use exception, it's really hard to write code that do not leak using.
+Exceptions are prohibited, it's really hard to write code that do not leak using.

 Enum
 ----

+One must used the singular when naming an enumeration.

-enum value should be prefixed by the enum name followed by an underscore.
+Enum values should be prefixed by the enum name followed by an underscore.

 .. code-block:: c++